Acres of land remediated

 We’re working to improve quality of life, enhance open spaces, grow and attract businesses, create jobs, and foster a vibrant community on the Hunts Point Peninsula, home to over 12,600 residents, a thriving Industrial Business Zone (IBZ), and the Hunts Point Food Distribution Center (FDC)—one of the largest wholesale distribution centers in the world.

-In 2004, the City and the Hunts Point community released the Hunts Point Vision Plan, a plan that documented a set of projects fostered through the tremendous collaboration between the City and its various agencies, the Community Board, local residents and community-based organizations, elected officials, and industry.
-Over the last 15 years, the Plan led to new parks, safer streets, over a thousand new jobs, and improved air quality through the reduction of air pollutants.
+In 2004, the City and community released the Hunts Point Vision Plan, a plan that documented a set of projects fostered through the tremendous collaboration between the City and its various agencies, the Community Board, local residents and community-based organizations, elected officials, and industry.
+Since its release, the Plan led to new parks, safer streets, over a thousand new jobs, and improved air quality through the reduction of air pollutants.

 Optimized land use to support mutually beneficial growth in the residential and industrial communities